J K Rowling Fast Facts

 July 8, 2000 - "Harry Potter and the Goblet of Fire," the fourth book in the series is published simultaneously in the United Kingdom, the United States, Canada and Australia.

-March 2, 2001 - Is awarded an Order of the British Empire (OBE) by H.R.H.
-Prince Charles.
+March 2, 2001 - Is awarded an Order of the British Empire by Prince Charles.

-March 2001 - Rowling releases "Fantastic Beasts and Where to Find Them" and "Quidditch Through the Ages," two books that appear in the Harry Potter series.
-The proceeds of more than -17 million are donated to the charity Comic Relief.
+March 2001 - "Fantastic Beasts and Where to Find Them" and "Quidditch Through the Ages," two books that appear in the Harry Potter series, are published.
+The proceeds of more than £17 million are donated to the charity Comic Relief.

 November 2001 - The first film, "Harry Potter and the Sorcerer's Stone," opens.